geoscixyz/em/content/maxwell2_dc/fields_from_grounded_sources_dcr/electrostatic_sphere.rst

 - a uniform electric field oriented in the :math:`x`-direction: :math:`\mathbf{E_0} = E_0 \mathbf{\hat{x}}`
 - a whole-space background with conductivity :math:`\sigma_0`
 - a sphere with radius :math:`R` and conductivity :math:`\sigma_1`
-- the origin of coordinate system coincides with the centre of the sphere
+- the origin of coordinate system coincides with the center of the sphere

 .. plot::

     from examples.sphere import *

-    sig0 = 10.**-3.         # conductivity of the wholespace in S/m
+    sig0 = 10.**-3.         # conductivity of the whole-space in S/m
     sig1 = 10.**-1.         # conductivity of the sphere in S/m
     R    = 50.          # radius of the sphere in m
     E0   = 1.           # inducing field strength in V/m
-    n = 50             #level of discretisation
+    n = 50             #level of discretization
     xr = np.linspace(-2.*R, 2.*R, n) # X-axis discretization
     yr = xr.copy()      # Y-axis discretization
     zr = np.r_[0]          # identical to saying `zr = np.array([0])`